K-Laser Therapy – What is it?

 K lasers, like most high end medical equipment, are not cheap and there are only a handful of podiatry clinics in Melbourne offering this kind of treatment.

-We are lucky enough to have not one but two of the units available.
-They are based at our Moorookbark and Healesville Head Office clinics but with a little bit of co-ordination and pre-planning we can generally make available at our Croydon and Kilsyth locations too.
+We are lucky enough to have not one but two of the units available at our podiatry clinics.

 Want to know more about K Laser therapy?